Mingha River

 The Mingha River is a river of the Canterbury Region of New Zealand's South Island.
-It flows east then south from its origin on the slopes of Mt Temple, meeting the Bealey River 8 km south of Arthur's Pass.
+It flows east then south from its origin on the slopes of Blimit, meeting the Bealey River 8 km south of Arthur's Pass.

 Together with Goat Pass, elevation 1071 m, and the Deception River, the Mingha valley forms a route across the Southern Alps known as the Mingha/Deception.
 It is used for the mountain running segment of the annual Coast to Coast race.